shanegibney/d3-v4-Basic-Pie-Chart/README.md

 A simple pie chart

-Count number of each category tat exist.
+Count number of each category that exist.

 ```
 var category_count = d3.nest()